Industry Lambasts Senate For Rejecting Action On Methane Rule

 “If left in place, this regulation will only discourage energy production, job creation, and economic opportunity across the West,” Environment and Public Works Committee Chairman John A. Barrasso (R-WY), who sponsored the legislation in the Senate, said immediately after the vote.
 “Wyoming and other leading energy producing states already regulate methane emissions.
 We don’t need this duplicative rule.”

 “We are extremely disappointed in Senator Heitkamp’s decision today to vote against the repeal of this rule,” said Ron Ness, president of the ND Petroleum Council.
 “Hundreds of energy employees and numerous businesses, chambers of commerce, and trade associations wrote to express concern for the rule.
 Despite this, Senator Heitkamp has chosen to stand with the environmental activists and the Democratic party in Washington rather than the oil and gas workers and people of North Dakota.”
+Heitkamp, the US Senator from North Dakota, is a Democrat.

 “America’s natural gas and oil industry supports common sense regulation, but the BLM’s technically flawed rule on methane emissions is an unnecessary and costly misstep,” said API Upstream and Industry Operations Group Director Erik Milito.